 Dressier than the Oyster bracelet, the Jubilee bracelet made its debut in 1945 on the then-new Datejust timepiece.
 Its five-piece links construction includes three thinner interior links flanked by larger links.
 These two different link sizes are especially noticeable on two-tone Rolesor versions when the interior links are in yellow or Everose rose gold.

 The Jubilee bracelet is very supple, making it a highly comfortable Rolex bracelet to wear.
-Although vintage Rolex sports watches, such as the GMT-Master and the Daytona, were once available with a Jubilee bracelet, these days Rolex reserves the Jubilee bracelet for Datejust models in every size.
-Depending on the Datejust metal, the Jubilee bracelet is made in steel, two-tone, and solid gold.
+Although vintage Rolex sports watches, such as the GMT-Master and the Daytona, were once available with a Jubilee bracelet, these days Rolex primarily reserves the Jubilee bracelet for Datejust models in every size; however as of 2018, the stainless steel Rolex GMT-Master II is fitted with a Jubilee bracelet and Oysterlock clasp.
+Depending on the metal construction of the watch, the Jubilee bracelet is made in steel, two-tone, and solid gold.
 There are even some Jubilee bracelets that flaunt fine diamonds.

 The Jubilee is most commonly found on the Datejust.